egberts/egberts.github.io-src/content/articles/vim-debugging.md

 * `bg` - Background color used

 For `SynStack`, the syntax stack content is `namedStmtKeyword`.
-This means that the nesting part of syntax macro calling other syntax macro (calling other syntax macro) is only one level deep here.
+This means that the nesting part of syntax macro calling other syntax macro (calling other syntax macro) is one level deep here.
 First syntax encountered.
 Nothing fancy.
 Nice and simple.

 For `HltTrace`, shows which highlighting color got used.
 Each highlight name (`->`) is an alias for another level.
 First one is the top-level highlight color name associated with the SynStack (coincidentally also named `namedStmtKeyword`).
-Each alias takes us closer to the actual color used, or may be just no alias but a direct color assignment.  `namedHLStatement` is a generic `syntax/bind-named.vim`-specific alias.
+Each alias takes us closer to the actual color used, or may be a no alias but a direct color assignment.  `namedHLStatement` is a generic `syntax/bind-named.vim`-specific alias.
 And `Statement` is a default Vim color.